Jack Nitschke

-Homesdale Carl Nitschke, often misspelt as Holmesdale, and also known as Jack, Sling or Slinger (14 April 1905 – 29 September 1982), was an Australian and cricketer.
+Homesdale Carl Nitschke, often misspelt as Holmesdale, and also known as Jack, Sling or Slinger (14 April 1905 – 29 September 1982), was an Australian cricketer.

 Early life and family

 Born on 14 April 1905 in Adelaide, South Australia, Homesdale Nitschke was the son of Carl Hermann Wilhelm Luder Richard "C. H." Nitschke (1866–1922).
 C.H. bought Hiltaba sheep station in the Gawler Ranges in 1918, and Homesdale ran it for some time.
 He built the current homestead in 1936, before his marriage.

 His uncle, Richard Nitschke, was a famous baritone.
 Nitschke's grandfather Wilhelm Nitschke (c.
 1817–1889) was the founding owner of the Hackney Distillery.

 Career

 Described by E.W.
 Swanton as "a left-handed bat of belligerent inclinations", Nitschke played in only two Tests; against South Africa in Brisbane and Sydney in 1931, and could probably be considered unlucky to have arrived at his best years at the same time as cricketing greats such as Don Bradman, Bill Ponsford, Bill Woodfull, Archie Jackson, Stan McCabe and Alan Kippax.

 He had far more impressive statistics in domestic first-class cricket where he scored 3,320 runs at an average of 42.03, including nine centuries.